reportportal/docs/docs/intro.md

 - ***Advanced reporting***

 ReportPortal offers widgets with a user-friendly visual interface to create interactive reports for all your needs.
 For example, you can build qa metrics dashboard using [Overall statistics](https://reportportal.io/docs/dashboards-and-widgets/OverallStatistics), [Unique bugs table](https://reportportal.io/docs/dashboards-and-widgets/UniqueBugsTable), [Passing rate summary](https://reportportal.io/docs/dashboards-and-widgets/PassingRateSummary) widgets.

+- ***Easily running CI/CD tests***

+ReportPortal is CI/CD agnostic tool solution.
+You can use [any CI environment](/log-data-in-reportportal/HotToRunYourTests) to run automated tests to improve quality of product by catching issues early in development lifecycle.